-- See the Watarrka National Park and the spectacular Kings Canyon and then a further 300 km or so is where you’ll witness the most iconic symbol of the Australian Outback: Uluru.
+See Watarrka National Park and the spectacular Kings Canyon and then, after a further 300 km or so, you’ll set eyes on the Australian Outback’s most iconic symbol: Uluru.

-- Around 60 km south of Alice Springs is the popular roadside stop - the Mt Polhill, where you can camp for free for up to 24hrs.
-There’s some a shade shelter, picnic tables, a toilet, a watertank and some good sunrise views of the Waterhouse Range.
+Around 60 km south of Alice Springs is a popular roadside stop — Mt Polhill — where you can camp for free for up to 24hrs.
+There’s a shade shelter, picnic tables, toilet, water tank and some good sunrise views of the Waterhouse Range.

-- Most tourists also visit Kata Tjuta, fondly known as the Olgas, after Uluru.
-Treated sacred by the Aboriginals, Kata Tjuta is around 480kms southwest of Alice Springs and 35kms from southwest of Yulara and west of Uluru.
+Most tourists also visit Kata Tjuta, an Aboriginal Sacred Site that is fondly known as the Olgas.
+Kata Tjuta is around 480 kms southwest of Alice Springs and 35 kms southwest of Yulara and west of Uluru.

 Darwin to Uluru

-- Spending the night stargazing tiny Wycliffe Well, known as the the 'UFO capital of Australia' is worth stopping by,
+Spend the night stargazing at tiny Wycliffe Well, known as the the “UFO capital of Australia.”

-- Another worth-seeing is the legendary Karlu Karlu Devils Marbles.
-The Devils Marbles are a collection of massive granite boulders strewn across a valley south of Tennant Creek.
-An overnight camp is recommended if you want to see the renowned scene of the marbles glowing red and changing colour in the early morning light and setting sun.
-Don’t forget to bring your camera to catchthe drama of this awe-inspiring ancient landscape.
+Another site worth seeing is the legendary Karlu Karlu Devils Marbles.
+The Marbles are a collection of massive granite boulders strewn across a valley south of Tennant Creek.
+Camping overnight is recommended if you want to see the marbles glowing red in the setting sun then changing colour in the early morning light.
+Don’t forget to bring your camera to catch the beauty of this awe-inspiring ancient landscape.

 Adelaide to Uluru

 The trip from Adelaide to Uluru is definitely worthwhile.
-You can make a stop in Port Augusta (only three hours from Adelaide) and Coober Pedy (9 hours from Adelaide) known as “the opal capital of the world".
-Take note that you can do and explore it in one go by just stopping at Coober Pedy, which is already an experience with its underground structures - from the churches, opal mining museums, hotels and a whole lot more.
+You can make a stop in Port Augusta (only three hours from Adelaide) and Coober Pedy (nine hours from Adelaide).
+The latter is known as “the opal capital of the world,” and boasts many attractions aside from its underground structures, including churches, opal mining museums, hotels and a whole lot more.

-- Explore Wadlata’s Tunnel of Time by walking into the jaws of the big ripper lizard and get transported into prehistoric world of life before man on Gondwanaland.
+Explore Wadlata’s Tunnel of Time by walking into the jaws of the big ripper lizard and get transported into Gondwanaland — a prehistoric world of life before humankind was walking the planet.

-- Another worth-stopping by is the Matthew Flinders Lookout because its amazing vista of Spencer Gulf against the spectacular backdrop of the Flinders Ranges.
+Another worthwhile stop is the Matthew Flinders Lookout thanks to its amazing vista of Spencer Gulf with the Flinders Ranges forming a spectacular backdrop.

-- Cited as one of the most prolific Opal mining centres in Australia, now is the best time to go opal fossicking in Coober Pedy.
-Other must-see local attractions in Coober Pedy are the Big Winch Lookout, the Boot Hill, Centenary Mosaic Garden, Crocodile Harry, Kanku Breakaways and Dog Fence.
+Cited as one of the most prolific opal mining centres in Australia, now is the best time to go opal fossicking in Coober Pedy.
+Other must-see local attractions in Coober Pedy include the Big Winch Lookout, the Boot Hill, Centenary Mosaic Garden, Crocodile Harry, Kanku Breakaways and the Dog Fence.

 Tips for travelling to Uluru

 Getting to Uluru is an easy drive despite the long distance.
 If you are renting a car, you can travel entirely on sealed roads and you will not even need a 4WD.
-If it’s your first time driving in Australia, make sure you really understand where you can and cannot drive the vehicle as most car hire companies may have restrictions.
-Take for instance, the use of vehicles from Budget Australia in certain areas in Northern Territory is restricted to commercial 4WD vehicles only, hence it is recommended to contact and consult your rental location for more information.
-In addition, since Uluru is a long way from everywhere, don’t be surprised if the fuel price on outback highways can take up to 50 cents per litre - which is way more expensive than it is in other capital cities of Australia.
+If it’s your first time driving in Australia, make sure you really understand where you can and cannot drive the vehicle as most car hire companies have restrictions.
+Take for instance the use of vehicles from Budget Australia — certain areas in the Northern Territory are restricted to commercial 4WD vehicles only.
+Therefore it is recommended you contact and consult with your rental provider for detailed information.
+In addition, since Uluru is a long way from most places, don’t be surprised if the fuel prices on outback highways are more expensive than capital cities elsewhere in Australia.